jestjs/jest/docs/Configuration.md

 - `change`: send a notification when the status changed.
 - `success-change`: send a notification when tests pass or once when it fails.
 - `failure-change`: send a notification when tests fail or once when it passes.

+### `openHandlesTimeout` \[number]

+Default: `1000`

+Print a warning indicating that there are probable open handles if Jest does not exit cleanly this number of milliseconds after it completes.
+Use `0` to disable the warning.

 ### `preset` \[string]